3.6 Integration of young people in the labour market

 Youth Employment Delegation and the European Social Fund

 An important step in the 90-day guarantee was that the Government established the Delegation for the Employment of Young People and Newly Arrived Migrants (Delegationen för unga och nyanlända till arbete).
-The remit the delegation is to ensure that labour market policy initiatives for youth unemployment have greater impact at the local level, facilitate central and local government cooperation and develop new forms of partnership.
-Since February 2017, enabling newly arrived migrants to become more effectively established in work is also a part of the delegation's task.
+The Delegations mission was completed in March 2023, with a final report SOU 2023:7, På egna ben - Utvecklad samverkan för individers etablering på arbetsmarknaden (On your own - Developed collaboration for individuals' establishment on the labour market).
+The remit of the delegation was to ensure that labour market policy initiatives for youth unemployment have greater impact at the local level, facilitate central and local government cooperation and develop new forms of partnership.
+Since February 2017, enabling newly arrived migrants to become more effectively established in work was also a part of the delegation's task.

 Local agreements between municipalities and the Public Employment Service on initiatives to reduce unemployment among young people and newly arrived migrants is a central part of the task.
 As of October 2017, 287 out of the 290 municipalities in Sweden have drafted agreements with the local public employment service office.
 The agreements contain measurable goals, action plans for attaining the goals and identifying young people in NEET situations in the municipality.